-ETST 2301/SOCI 3305/CFA 3310 (3)

-INTRODUCTION TO RACE AND ETHNICITY IN THE UNITED STATES An interdisciplinary seminar designed to introduce students to the analysis of race and ethnicity in the United States.
-Approval of the Ethnic Studies Director is required.
+ETST 2301/SOCI 3305/CFA 3310 (3).
+INTRODUCTION TO RACE AND ETHNICITY IN THE UNITED STATES.
+An interdisciplinary seminar designed to introduce students to the analysis of race and ethnicity in the United States.

-ETST 2305 (3)

-INTERNSHIP IN ETHNIC STUDIES
+ETST 2305 (3).
+INTERNSHIP IN ETHNIC STUDIES.
 This course offers students experience in varied careers serving ethnic communities.
 Opportunities include advertising for public service, community organizing, nonprofit economic development, local historical preservation, and more.
 Department consent.

-ETST 4352/SPAN 4352 (3)
+ETST 4352/SPAN 4352 (3).
+CONVERSATIONS AND COMMUNITY.

-CONVERSATIONS AND COMMUNITY

 Advanced Spanish course that brings oral and written language to the center of students' learning by bringing them in contact with native Spanish speakers from a variety of Dallas communities.
 Includes fieldwork and contact hours in the classroom.
 Aimed at improving oral and listening skills of non-native speakers of Spanish.
 Prerequisite: C- or better in SPAN 3358.
 Not for heritage or native speakers of Spanish.